 The legendary Tout-Puissant Orchestre Poly-Rythmo of Cotonou is much more than just a music band in Benin and Western African countries, it is like a banner.
-After a successful tour in October/November 2016 to celebrate the release of their new album “Madjafalao” at Because Music, the famous orchestra will be back on tour at Spring/Summer 2017 !
+After the release of their last album “Madjafalao” at Because Music in 2016, and successful tours at Fall 2016, Spring 2017 and Spring 2018, the famous orchestra will be back on tour at Spring/Summer 2020 with a new Best-of album to celebrate 50 years of career !

 The Tout-Puissant Orchestre Poly-Rythmo of Cotonou brings close to 50 years of existence and 1000 songs in its discography, mixing funk, soul, and afrobeat musics with voodoo rythms of Benin.
 Even if they have performed along with the greatest african stars as Fela Kuti, Manu Dibango or Miriam Makeba, and have been broadcasted on the national radio, the Orchestra had never went out of Africa before 2007.